 It’s the height of the story’s essence and just what makes the film such a downright spooky treasure even while it explores the world of romance through a beautiful happy ending.

 In short, it’s all about the aesthetic, is it not?
 There’s a particular scene in the beginning where Catherine’s gazing out the window at night, and Jon Jones’ directing paints such a lovely autumnal night.
 With a number of scenes taking place at night, lit only by candles in the room or lamp posts when they’re outdoors, there are darker elements to the storytelling in Northanger Abbey that extend beyond the obvious conversations.
 The lighting and the performances even paint quite the picture.

 Plus, Catherine’s comment about “so many people.
 I wonder who they can be and what their stories are” screams of mysteries and quiet contemplation, not in the whimsical sense that all Austen’s heroines possess, but through a more gothic tone.

-While Henry Tilney is no Darcy with the stoicism, the spark of enigma that’s ever present in JJ Field’s eyes makes him the perfect leading man.
-He’s good and kind, but he’s no pushover, the stunning enigma in his demeanor, and the way he carries himself makes him just the kind of hero to match Catherine’s dream novel hero brilliantly.
+While Henry Tilney is no Darcy with the stoicism, the spark of enigma that’s ever-present in JJ Feild’s eyes makes him the perfect leading man.
+He’s good and kind, but he’s no pushover; the stunning enigma in his demeanor and the way he carries himself makes him just the kind of hero to match Catherine’s dream novel hero brilliantly.
 If they wanted to go darker, I wouldn’t be mad at it, but exquisite nevertheless.

 In short, Northanger Abbey is a delightful gem, but there’s just something different about watching it this time of year.
-A specific fall scented candle lit, a hot drink of choice perhaps, and all the lights out—while watching the film during the rest of the year is a marvel too, it’s an experience of sorts digging into it during spooky season.
+A specific fall-scented candle lit, a hot drink of choice perhaps, and all the lights out—while watching the film during the rest of the year is a marvel too, it’s an experience of sorts digging into it during the spooky season.